Monitoring & Reporting

 Such monitoring frameworks focus on Partnership-specific objectives and indicators, while being comparable, in terms of standards and methodology.
 The proposed frameworks are meant to allow for a low-burden assessment of the community achievements and their impact, over time, as well as the potential need for corrective measures.

-Progress towards EOSC-specific policy objectives and deliverables is tracked through a series of monitoring systems, including the Additional Activities planning and reporting and the monitoring of the EOSC Partnership’s key performance indicators (KPIs) as defined in the Monitoring Framework.
+Progress towards EOSC-specific policy objectives and deliverables is tracked through a series of monitoring systems, including:

 Additional Activities: Planning and reporting